allenwest24/InteractiveAnimator/DevelopmentStrategy.md

 method on each object on the array, and via dynamic dispatch the correct string output is formulated, whether that be a shape or a motion.).

-Assignment 6 README (Views, JAR, Animator, SVG + Text compiler):
+## Phase 2: Swing view, first pass at JAR, SVG + Text compiler for output:
-For this assignment, we made several changes to our code for Assignment 5.
+For this phase, we made several changes to our code from the first phase.
 Firstly, we created a new static Builder class within our AnimationModel implementation.
 This class implements the AnimationBuilder interface, parameterized to the IAnimation interface that AnimationModel itself